-ADHDers tend to be more creative and innovative, many of us make great entrepreneurs, we’re very empathic, tend to be passionate about justice and other things that really matter, and have the ability to learn to live fully in the moment to an extent that is harder for other people.
+ADHDers tend to be more creative and innovative, many of us make great entrepreneurs, we tend to be passionate about justice and other things that really matter, and tend to live fully in each moment.

 If you’ve experienced a lot of pain or shame as a result of having ADHD, it’s easy to look at the good things and thing that they don’t matter in comparison to the bad.
 Just let both be true for you.

 The big lesson here is to not let yourself get stuck in the place of only allowing shame and deficit to be valid–whether related to ADHD or not.
 That’s giving it a bigger place than it should be allowed to have and keeping it in a place of power that holds you hostage.
-Let your strengths and your abilities be true, too.

-Tips For the Biggest ADHD Challenges
+A Holistic Approach to the Biggest ADHD Challenges

 How to Use the Hyperfocus to Your Advantage